vitalab/vitalab.github.io/deep-learning/_posts/2018-09-27-CategoryLevelAdversaries.md

 ---

 ## Main Idea
-A new network name category-level adversarial network (CLAN), aiming to address the problem of semantic inconsistency incurred by global feature alignment during unsupervised domain adaptation (UDA).
+A new network named category-level adversarial network (CLAN), aiming to address the problem of semantic inconsistency incurred by global feature alignment during unsupervised domain adaptation (UDA).

 ![](/deep-learning/images/CLAN/clan_uda.png)

-CLAN adaptively weight the adversarial loss for each feature according to how well their category-level alignment is.
+CLAN adaptively weights the adversarial loss for each feature according to how well their category-level alignment is.
 This method effectively prevents the well-aligned features from being incorrectly mapped by the side effect of pure global distribution alignment.

 ## CLAN